 PGDip, PGCert, MA (Hons), EMDR Parts 1, 2 and 3

 After graduating in 2007 with an MA (Hons) in Psychology, I began work in a residential school for young people with Autism and complex needs.
 This experience provided me with a steep learning curve in terms of expanding my empathy, patience and knowledge in this area.
 I moved onto forensic Mental Health services and again found this to be invaluable in developing my knowledge, experience and understanding of the impact and presentation of severe and enduring Mental Health problems.
 I went on to complete a postgraduate certificate in low intensity Cognitive Behavioural based interventions and began my role as a Psychological Wellbeing Practitioner.
 During this role I realised I had found the therapy I wished to continue in and completed my PGDip as a Cognitive Behavioural Therapist.
 This role allows me to incorporate my love of CBT and interests developed throughout my career in previous roles and courses, for example in my final year of University my dissertation focused on circadian rhythms and the important role of sleep to our mental wellbeing.

-Registered Nurse Mental Health (RNMH), PGDip, EMDR part 1.
+Registered Nurse Mental Health (RNMH), PGDip, EMDR parts 1, 2 and 3.

 Qualifying as an RNMH in 2005, my initial nursing career was working in secondary care with patients with severe and enduring mental health diagnoses.
 Despite enjoying working in secondary care settings, I always knew that I wanted to pursue my interest of Cognitive Behavioural Therapy further.
 After six months working in secondary care, I began my career working in primary care mental health; initially as a Community Psychiatric Nurse until I completed my PGDip in CBT in 2011.